 2. Write a Job Description That Attracts Top Ghostwriters

-Use the questions you answered in Step 1 to craft a job description.
+Use the questions you answered in step one to craft a job description.
 Begin with a description of the workplace and why it’s a great place to work.
-If you need a ghostwriter for your own project, share a bit about yourself.
+If you need a ghostwriter for your project, share a bit about yourself.
 If you need ghostwriting help for corporate communications, describe the company culture and perhaps a little bit about the executives.

-Then, list the skills and qualifications you are looking for: adaptability, problem-solving, and listening skills, etc. Do you want someone with an MFA in writing, journalism experience, creative chops, or who has written for thought leaders?
+Then, list the skills and qualifications you are looking for such as adaptability, problem-solving, listening, and writing skills.
+Do you want someone with an MFA in writing, journalism experience, creative chops, or who has written for thought leaders?
 Outline these qualifications in the form of a bulleted list.

 3. Assess Writing Samples and Portfolios

 If you’re looking for someone to help bring your idea for a book, script, or similarly ambitious project to life, you’ll want to look for evidence that the candidate has completed book-length projects.
-Check to see if they have written books under their own name, or if they served as a staff editor for a publishing house or literary agency.
-If they tell you about books they have ghosted in the past, look for a mention of them in the book’s acknowledgments.
+Check to see if they have written books under their name or if they served as a staff editor for a publishing house or literary agency.
+If they tell you about books they have ghostwritten in the past, look for a mention of them in the book’s acknowledgments.

 4. Ask Revealing Questions to Narrow Down the Field

 Once you’ve spotted a handful of writers whose work you like and who you think can manage the project, it’s time to start interviewing.
 This is perhaps the most important part of learning how to hire a ghostwriter because you are likely to have very close interaction with the writer.
 If you’re hiring a ghostwriter to work with top executives in your organization, you’ll want to make sure their demeanor and work style will be a welcome addition and not a disruptive subtraction.